Led Zeppelin wins 'Stairway to Heaven' copyright dispute

 Led Zeppelin prevailed in a long-running copyright dispute after the 9th Circuit Court of Appeals upheld a jury verdict, saying that the rock band's 1971 megahit "Stairway to Heaven" did not illegally borrow from Spirit's 1968 track "Taurus."

-"The trial and appeal process has been a long climb up the 'Stairway to Heaven,'" read the judges' opinion, which was filed Monday.
-"We affirm the judgement that Led Zeppelin's 'Stairway to Heaven' did not infringe Spirit's 'Taurus.'"
+"The trial and appeal process has been a long climb up the 'Stairway to Heaven,'" read the judges' opinion, which was filed Monday and affirmed "that Led Zeppelin's 'Stairway to Heaven' did not infringe Spirit's 'Taurus.'"

+The copyright battle dates to 2014, when the estate of Spirit frontman Randy Wolfe sued Led Zeppelin, alleging copyright infringement.
+Wolfe, whose stage name was Randy California, died in 1997.

 The court's decision may establish new standards in the music industry, which, coinciding with the rise of streaming platforms, has been plagued by a flurry of copyright lawsuits in recent years.
 In establishing its ruling, the court overturned the "inverse ratio rule," which stated that the more access an alleged infringer has to a plaintiff's work, the less similarity between the works was needed to establish infringement.